 Don't let the aura of Mickey Mouse allow you to lower your guard.
 Orlando has a crime rate that's comparable to other major U.S. cities.
 Stay alert and remain aware of your immediate surroundings.
-Keeping your valuables in a safe-deposit box (inquire at your hotel's front desk) is a good idea, although many hotels are equipped with in-room safes.
+Keeping your valuables in your in-room safe or your hotel front desk's safe-deposit box is a good idea.
 Keep a close eye on your valuables when you're in a public place, such as a restaurant, theater, or airport terminal.
-Renting a locker is always preferable to leaving your valuables in the trunk of your car, even in the themepark lots.
+Renting a locker is always preferable to leaving your valuables in the trunk of your car, even in the theme-park lots.
 Be cautious and avoid carrying large amounts of cash, especially if you're carrying a backpack or fanny pack, which thieves can easily access while you're standing in line for a ride or show.
 If you're renting a car, carefully read the safety instructions that the rental company provides.
 Never stop in a dark or unpopulated area.
-Remember that children should never ride in the front seat of a car equipped with air bags and those age 3 and younger must be in a child safety seat; those ages 4 and 5 must either be in a safety seat or booster seat or be wearing a seatbelt.
+Remember that children should never ride in the front seat of a car equipped with air bags; those ages 3 and younger must be in a child safety seat; and those ages 4 and 5 must either be in a safety seat or booster seat or be wearing a seat belt.